trangthyy/A-MATLAB-application-for-Efficient-Huntingtons-Disease-Screening/README.md

 2. Append New Profile
 3. Visualize Individual Data

-We also developed two scripts: _randomCAG_ to create large genetic datasets for HD (based on the Reference gene obtained from Ensembl https://asia.ensembl.org/Homo_sapiens/Transcript/Summary?g=ENSG00000197386;r=4:3074681-3243957;t=ENST00000355072) and _time_analysis_ to analyze the time consumed by the program for large-scale data screening (Screen Multiple Sequences & Create Database function).
+We also developed two scripts: _randomCAG_ to randomly create large genetic datasets for HD due to the lack of an accessible data source (based on the Reference gene obtained from Ensembl https://asia.ensembl.org/Homo_sapiens/Transcript/Summary?g=ENSG00000197386;r=4:3074681-3243957;t=ENST00000355072) and _time_analysis_ to analyze the time consumed by the program for large-scale data screening (Screen Multiple Sequences & Create Database function).
 By providing the HTT gene analysis, our program aims to automate and reduce the cost of the HD screening service.

 ## _mainscript_